 Then there are the Jeremy Clarksons of the world, who don’t buy into this at all.
 In one of his Sunday Times columns this year he gave a word of advice: ‘If you see me in the street, ask crisply and efficiently for a photograph.
 I will then tell you to eff off and we can both go about our business with minimal disruption.’

 Eric Idle, of Monty Python fame, shared a similar sentiment in a little song he wrote that John Cleese clearly agrees with:

 No prizes for guessing which camp I’m in.

 Why you don’t need selfies

-For example, if we come upon a beautiful place, we’ll stop the car, get out, feel the land energies and absorb the view through our eyes and other senses.
+For example, if we come upon a beautiful place, we’ll stop the car, get out, feel the land energies, and absorb the view through our eyes and other senses.
 We’ll take some time to fully experience what it’s like to be there.
-And those memories can stay with us for months, years or even decades.
+And those memories can stay with us for months, years, or even decades.
 No photo required.
-Memories are stored in the etheric and photos are a very poor substitute for that.
+Memories are stored in the subtle body structure each human has called the etheric, and photos are a very poor substitute for that.

 Like to read more articles like this?

 Subscribe to my newsletters to receive news, articles and information about upcoming online courses by email.
 And I promise you – no junk mail ever.